yinghj/CS328-Spring-2016/README.md

-# Modelling the Conjunction Fallacy
+# Modeling the Conjunction Fallacy
 ## Comuputational Model of Cognition Final Project, Fall 2016

 ### Rationale: Have you ever heard of the Linda Problem?